 How I Got That Shot: Hope – A Bauhaus Rendering

-We can also recognize the Bauhaus design in everyday life–look for geometric shapes such as triangles, circles and squares, or repeating elements in the Bauhaus colors.
+If we look closely, we can recognize the Bauhaus design in everyday life–look for geometric shapes such as triangles, circles, and squares, or repeating elements in the Bauhaus colors.
 Even better, if possible, visit the Bauhaus Museum in Berlin, Germany.

 And as always, thanks for stopping by,